frederic-perez/AmE-dictionary/data/idioms.md

 __most of the time__ _Most of the time I do my breakfast._
 __mother hen__ _n_ A person who fusses over others in an overprotective manner.
 __mother lode__
+__mouth breather__ Someone who is dimwitted, foolish, or stupid; someone of low or stunted intelligence.
+Used as an insult. _That bully is a such a mouth breather, I bet he has the IQ of a rock._
+__mouth-breather__ _n_ A stupid-acting person. _I always end up with a mouth-breather on a blind date._
 __mouth-breathing__ (used before a noun) Dimwitted, foolish, or stupid; of low or stunted intelligence. _Maybe you wouldn’t have failed the exam if you weren’t such a mouth-breathing nincompoop!_
 __mouth-watering__ Delicious; particularly appetizing in appearance, aroma, or description, especially as makes one’s mouth salivate. _I can’t wait to eat—those steaks you’re cooking smell mouth-watering!_
 __move heaven and earth__ To do everything that one can to make something happen.